Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/incontournables/developpeurs/inc-dev-parcours-focus.md

 **Description: **

-Elements (links, buttons, form fields) must receive the focus in a logical order (top to bottom, left to right) when the focus order is necessary for understanding contents or for keyboard operability, and the user must not be trapped or blocked, even for dynamically generated content appearing or disappearing (DOM modification, Ajax,…).
+Elements (links, buttons, form fields) must receive the focus in a logical order (top to bottom, left to right) when the focus order is necessary for understanding contents or for keyboard operability, even for dynamically generated content appearing or disappearing (DOM modification, Ajax,…).
+Of course, the focus must not be trapped or blocked.

+For the content too, if a sense of reading is necessary for a good understanding, it must be ensured that it is coherent for all users.

 Example (numbered bullets indicate how the focus moves in the page) :
 ![Screenshot showing focus order](./images/focus/focus-order.png)